Characters of Sakura Wars: Moon Division (Sakura Wars (2019))

+A young woman who in civilian life runs a sweet shop.
+She is also revealed to be a secret member of the Moon Division in the game.
+Her character art was also conceptualized by Noizi Ito.

 Dream Division

 The Dream Division is a group of women who have strong psychic abilities who provide psychic reinforcement from afar to the Teito Kagekidan when they are in battle.
 Another function of the Dream Division is to perform psychic research on recovered artifacts, though this can occasionally trigger a brutal response from their enemies.
 They never appeared in the games, but they do appear in the film and anime television series.

 Rose Division

 The Rose Division are the self-styled "Evil Spirit Defense Forces" and the self-styled "Secret Corps of Love and Beauty."
 The members are all okama.
 The Rose Division are attached to the army and live in the basement of the Imperial Theatre where the shows are held.
 Kotone and Kikunojō have a more prominent role in the stage version of the show.
 They often feature in the plot, have their own songs and dance numbers, and in later shows participate in the "play-within-a-play" as secondary actors.